RPTU-EIS/upec-boom-verification-suite/README.md

 - **Properties:**
 This folder contains the UPEC property (upec_checker.vli) and all its components as for example the macro for the state equivalence.
 - **RTL:**
 This folder contains all Verilog files as for example the BOOM design and also the miter circuit that is used as top module in the UPEC proof.
-Currently there is a patched and secure variant of BOOMv2 and the original version of BOOMv3.
+Currently there is a patched and secure variant of BOOMv2 (work in progress) and the original version of BOOMv3.
 - **Repository root folder:**
 This folder contains the other folders, the README.md and the .tcl scripts to run the experiment with the OneSpin 360 DV tool.